ShrinersMAC/Markerless-Mediapipe-Demo/README.md

 ```

 ### 2. Create the Conda environment (*recommended*)
-The repository includes an environment.yaml file for setting up the recommended conda environment, which includes [a required version of Python (3.11.13)](https://www.python.org/downloads/release/python-31113/).
+The repository includes an environment.yaml file for setting up the recommended conda environment, which also installs a required version of Python (3.11.13).

 If needed, [Anaconda can be downloaded for free here](https://www.anaconda.com/download/success?reg=skipped).